-The approximate 25.84-acre project site is comprised of three parcels that were formerly occupied by the Brookside Equestrian Center, which closed in 2014.
-On-site topography consists of rolling foothills and is primarily associated with the heavily incised Lemon Creek, which flows south through the central portion of the subject site.
-The current site grade varies from approximately five hundred seventy-two (572) feet on the south boundary adjacent to La Puente Road to approximately six hundred forty (640) feet on the north boundary.
-Lemon Creek runs on the south and east side of the property.
-There are thirty (30) to forty (40) feet-high descending slopes on the north and west property line, adjacent to Meadow Pass Road and North Lemon Avenue.

-The site consists of various equestrian-related structures including a Main Barn with ground floor stables and a second-story residence (Main Barn/Residence), a Minor Barn, fenced corrals, maintenance storage facilities, feed sheds, and a covered riding arena.
-Additional land uses include an equestrian trail network, improved and unimproved (gravel) roads, parking facilities, large irrigated lawns, horse paddocks, and vacant undeveloped land.
+The approximate 25.84-acre project site is comprised of three parcels, and is currently occupied by the Brookside Equestrian Center, which is no longer operating.
+On-site topography consists of rolling foothills and is primarily associated with the heavily incised Lemon Creek which flows south through the central portion of the subject site.
+The site consists of various equestrian-related structures including three covered barns, stables, fenced corrals, maintenance storage facilities, feed sheds, and a covered arena.
+Additional land uses include a trail riding network, improved and unimproved (gravel) roads, parking facilities, large irrigated lawns, horse paddocks, and vacant undeveloped land.

-The majority of the structures are located within the northern portion of the subject site with the exception of two (2) single-horse stables located within the central portion of the proposed site.
-Two (2) roadways exist on-site.
+The majority of the structures are located within the northern portion of the subject site with the exception of two single-horse stables located within the central portion of the proposed site.
+Two roadways exist on-site.
 An unimproved road enters the subject site along the northern boundary from Meadow Pass Road and traverses south through the site transitioning into a riding trail.
 San Vicente Road, an improved road, borders the southeastern boundary of the subject site proceeding in a north to south direction and provides access to adjoining residential properties.
-As noted, above a network of equestrian trails exists on-site.
+Additionally, a network of riding trails exists on-site.
 The unimproved (dirt) riding trails also provide access for maintenance vehicles.